infobloxopen/themis/contrib/coredns/policy/README.md

 The counter is decremented when queries get expired.
 The default expiration period is 1 minute.
 If no new query is received during the expiration period for the given attribute/value then the related counter is removed to save memory.

 Option **dnstap** defines the attributes to be included in extra field of DNStap message if those attributes are available.
 The option can be used repeatedly with different values of *LEVEL* parameter to define different sets of dnstap attributes.
-Value of *LEVEL* should be in range [0..2].
-The level of dnstap logging is defined by PDP response with `log` attribute.
-The default value for log level is 0.
+Value of *LEVEL* should be in range [1..3].
+The level of dnstap logging for particular DNS message is defined by `log` attribute which could be got from PDP response or predefined in plugin configuration.

 The *ATTR_N* parameters have the syntax like `<name>[=<value>]` where value can be one of quoted string, number or IP address.
 See examples below.